netlify-labs/react-netlify-identity/README.md

 You can find [a full demo here](https://netlify-gotrue-in-react.netlify.com/) with [source code](https://github.com/netlify/create-react-app-lambda/tree/reachRouterAndGoTrueDemo/src).

-**This library is not officially maintained by Netlify.** This is written by swyx for his own use (and others with like minds 😎).
+**This library is not officially maintained by Netlify.** This is written by swyx for his own use (and others with like minds 😎) and will be maintained as a personal project unless formally adopted by Netlify.
 See below for official alternatives.

 ## Official Alternatives